In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 See the Alphabet Board section above.

 - Choose a quiet setting.
-Turn off the TV, fans, shut the window, etc.
+Turn off the TV and fans, shut the window, etc.

 - Choose an area with good lighting